Skip to content

 Last updated:

-This is the central lesson of R v.
-Doherty and McGregor (England and Wales Court of Appeal, 2006), where drug prosecution evidence was excluded not because the GC-MS identification was challenged but because the prosecution could not account for a 17-hour gap in the chain of custody between seizure and laboratory submission.
+A chain-of-custody gap can be fatal to a prosecution even where the analytical identification is not challenged: if the prosecution cannot account for a period during which the exhibit was uncontrolled, the court may exclude or discount the evidence regardless of the quality of the laboratory work.
 A similar principle applies in Indian courts under the Bharatiya Sakshya Adhiniyam 2023 (BSA 2023): the prosecution must prove continuity of possession of the seized article from the point of recovery to the point of production in court.
 The forensic chemistry report, however technically flawless, does not substitute for that proof; it depends on it.

 This topic covers the practical discipline of sample collection, packaging, and chain of custody for the four main categories of chemical evidence that forensic chemists process: solid drug exhibits, liquid samples, post-blast debris, and trace residues.
 It covers the legal frameworks in India (under BSA 2023 and the Bharatiya Nagarik Suraksha Sanhita 2023), the US (Federal Rules of Evidence and SWGDRUG guidance), and the UK (FSR Codes of Practice and Conduct).
 And it explains the technical reasons why specific packaging choices (heat-sealed nylon bags, amber glass vials with PTFE-lined caps, evidence tape with tamper-reactive adhesive) are not bureaucratic preferences but scientifically defensible decisions.